7 Simple Landline Phone Services for Seniors: Easy Setup & Clear Calls

 Community Phone features

-Extended battery backup: 12-26 hours of service during power outages.
+Extended battery backup: Community Phone advertises 26 hours of service during a power outage.

 Remote management: Adult children can monitor call logs and adjust settings through a secure online dashboard.